Ashyni/mpv-scripts/README.md

 SHIFT+C do:

-If auto=false, "crop" on demand.
+If mode = 1-2, single cropping on demand.
-If auto=true, remove last "crop" and stay disable until key is press again.
+If mode = 3-4, enable / disable continuous cropping.

 ### Troubleshooting